-The Authority amended their contribution formula effective January 1, 2021, which provides for a 3.00% contribution of the active participant's pay to the MPPP (base contribution) and match up to 6.00% to the EDCP (matching contribution).
+The Authority's contribution formula provides for a 3.00% contribution of the active participant's pay to the MPPP (base contribution) and match up to 6.00% to the EDCP (matching contribution).
 All Authority contributions are deposited into the MPPP regardless of the plan to which the participant makes contributions.
 The total potential Authority contribution is a maximum of 9.00%.
-The Authority recognized pension expense for the years ended December 31, 2022 and 2021 of \$733,684 and \$681,755, respectively.
+The Authority recognized pension expense for the years ended December 31, 2023 and 2022 of \$772,212 and \$733,684, respectively.